Clockwork-Critter/Critter-Corner/content/blog/incognizance-and-linux.md

 +++
 title = 'Incognizance and Linux' date = 2025-02-17T13:09:52-05:00
-description = 'An explanation of incognizance and how it effects the Linux community'
+description = 'An explanation of incognizance and how it affects the Linux community'
 +++
 ## Introduction